ModelEarth/community/README.md

 ### Dev Areas

-1. A collection of [EEIO widgets](https://modelearth.github.io/io/charts) is being created using the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API).
-Charts are loaded from JSON files [generated](resources/useeio) for Goods & Services demand vectors (Food System and Full System).
+1. A collection of [EE Input-Output chart widgets](https://modelearth.github.io/io/charts) is being created using the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API).
+Chart widgets are loaded from JSON files generated from our [API endpoints on AWS](https://s3.amazonaws.com/useeio-api-go-swagger-staging/index.html) <!-- also https://smmtool.app.cloud.gov/ -->for Goods & Services demand vectors (Food System and Full System).

-2. [Goods & Services Reports](start/dataset) for communities with environmental impacts of new technologies.
+2. [Goods & Services Reports](info/) for communities with environmental impacts of new technologies.

 3. [Maps of products and industries](start/maps) - Regional hubs, industries by zipcode.